 "The UK Schools' Chess Challenge was my first ever competition back in 1996 and it opened a lot of doors for me.
 For me to now be at the helm of this competition is a great honour.
-I am thoroughly grateful for Delancey's continued world class events for children.
+I am thoroughly grateful for Delancey's continued support which enables us to reach more schools and to put on world class events for children.
 We have exciting plans for the future and are focusing on how we can reach even more children to introduce them to this wonderful game."